diskoverdata/diskover-docs/source_files/user_advanced_indices.md

 ![Image: Select File Action](images/image_indices_file_action_select.png)

-A) Select one or multiple directories in the search pane.
+A) Select one or multiple directories in the results pane.

 B) Click the **File Action** icon.